rclai/meteor-app-with-remote-server/README.md

 There's two basic Meteor apps in here.

 To demonstrate how this works, the `remote-server` Meteor app will act as the remote Meteor server (running on `localhost:4000`) and the `app` will be your web or mobile app (running on `localhost:3000`), which will connect to your `remote-server` Meteor server.
+Also, I demonstrate user authentication using `accounts-password` to the `remote-server`.

 ## Getting Started